 So which is best?

 After reading through this article, you probably want me to tell you which one is best!
 The truth is that both are excellent appliances in their own way.
-I would recommend both depending on the food you like to cook.
+I would recommend both depending on the food you like to cook and the cooking method you use most (slow cook or air fry).

-If you like to eat more soups, stews and curries (for example) the Instant Pot is for you.
-However if you are a roasted meat and fries type of person, the air fryer would suit you best!
+If you like to eat more slow cook soups, stews and curries (for example) the Instant Pot is for you.
+However, if you are a roasted meat and fries type of person, air frying would suit you best!
 It is up to you to choose what type of food is cooked more in your household.
 Or what type of food you want to be taken over by an electronic device!
 It would be ridiculous and even irresponsible for me to declare a winner for all!

 What air fryer would I recommend?